malmriv/malmriv.github.io/_posts/2020-02-16-histogram-nuclear-decay.md

   - physics
 ---

+Rudimentary measurements of nuclear decay are common within the first years of one's education as a physicist.
+I wrote this code when I first needed to check whether what I got in the lab was right or not, and I think it could be useful to more people.

-We need some data corresponding to nuclear decay.
+First, we need some data corresponding to nuclear decay.
 Since the raw data I could gather in the laboratory is not enough to get a nice-looking Gaussian distribution (and I want this to be somewhat easy to understand for most people), I generated a .CSV file with data corresponding to a normal distribution, with N=1400, mean=16 and standard deviation=4.
-For large N values, a Poisson distribution tends towards a Gaussian distribution, so this will be fine.
+For large N values a Poisson distribution (which best describes nuclear decay) tends towards a Gaussian distribution, so this will be fine.
 We import the
 file: